National Insurance (Australia): Drafting and provisions

 The government's legislation was largely modelled on its British equivalents and was drafted by British civil servants.
 However, unlike in the UK, administrative control over the scheme was to be vested in a National Insurance Commission.
 Its final form was largely due to financial considerations, with the legislation required the scheme to become self-financing as soon as possible.
 It ultimately included contributory schemes for sickness and disability, old-age pensions, payments for widows and orphans, and child endowment.
 Many specialist medical services were excluded from the scheme, including anaesthesia, pathology, x-rays, venereal diseases, abortions, miscarriages and stillbirths.
 The health and pension insurance components (known as the Kinnear scheme after their author) were to be enacted separately to the unemployment insurance component.

 Although the Australian branches of the British Medical Association (BMA) were largely in favour of a contributory health insurance scheme, the medical profession ultimately came into conflict with the government over the scheme.
 The initial conflict was over the size of the capitation fees payable to doctors, with general practitioners claiming they would have to increase their workload in order to maintain their income.

+One provision of the act excluded Indigenous Australian workers in remote areas from contribution requirements "where collecting contributions was deemed impracticable".